dansmyers/IntroToCS-Spring-2021/README.md

 2. Your grade is directly tied to the learning that you demonstrate.
 The satisfactory work sets a baseline, but to earn a higher grade, you must demonstrate a higher level of engagement with the course material.

-3. It gives you choices for how to attain higher grades.
-You can boost your grade by completing individual programming assignments, superior team-based projects, or an in-depth reflection.

-4. It's relatively easy to get a B if you do the required work, but hard to get an A. This preserves the integrity of the course, while still making it possible for everyone to succeed.
+3. It's relatively easy to get a B if you do the required work, but hard to get an A. This preserves the integrity of the course, while still making it possible for everyone to succeed.

-5. If you only need a B or a C, you can adjust your effort accordingly: the standards are transparent.
+4. If you only need a B or a C, you can adjust your effort accordingly: the standards are transparent.
 You don't have to spend time on the most difficult assignments if you don't need them to get the result you want.

-6. It reflects how you'll be evaluated in your career.
+5. It reflects how you'll be evaluated in your career.
 Work assignments aren't graded out of 100% and your boss won't give partial credit for incomplete work.
 So, basically, I'm setting you up for massive career success.

-### What About My Partial Credit?

-You may feel uncomfortable about the two-level grading scale.
-This will pass.

-1. Two-level grading is faster, so I will be able to return work more quickly and put more effort into giving you meaningful feedback.

-2. Two-level grading is more consistent.
-It's easier to sort work into two bins, rather than slicing it into 100 possible points.

-3. Each project will have a spec that clearly explains the requirements for satisfactory work.
-You can also ask me for an evaluation of your work-in-progress.

-4. Again, industry doesn't give partial credit.
-If you're asked to code a feature or prepare a presentation, you ultimately either perform at a satisfactory level or you don't.

-5. There are at least four ways to increase your grade.
-You only need three of them to move from the satisfactory B to an A.
+### I Feel Decidedly Uncomfortable

+This is probably a new approach to grading for you.
+In particular, students new to specs grading often have anxiety about the lack of partial credit in the system.

+Here are a few things to keep in mind:

+1. **You don't have to be perfect**.
+The "substantially complete and correct" standard allows for imperfections in your answers and you only need 90% of the available question points over the semester, so you don't have to correctly answer, or even attempt, every programming problem or quiz question.

+2. **You do need to be consistent**.
+The system rewards you for putting forward good, consistent effort.
+Working diligently and carefully will allow you to accumulate all of the points that you need for a B.

+3. **You will get lots of feedback**.
+The autograded tests will tell you, unambiguously, whether your answers for a programming question are correct or not.
+The standards for the final project will likewise be transparent.

+4. **Some work will be done in class**.
+Completing the six required labs is easy if you attend class during the lab periods.

+5. **You have extra credit options**.
+One of the challenge projects will be a short reflective writing assignment that won't be difficult to complete.

+## COVID Policies

+The College's COVID-19 prevention policies will apply to all of our class meetings.
+We'll wear masks and sit in assigned seats for the duration of the semester.

+If you are registered to attend the class in-person, **you must attend in-person**.
+Excepting cases of illness or quarantine, **in-person students may not unoffically switch to virtual attendance** and may not choose how to attend on a day-by-day basis.

+If you are registered to attend in-person and need to switch permanently to virtual attendance, there will be a procedure for you to make an official transition.

-## Course Policies
+## Other Course Policies

 **Attendance** The only way to be consistently successful in your academic career is to regularly attend class meetings and participate in in-class activities.
-Therefore, while I do not mandate attendance at every single class, I expect full attendance every time we meet.
+Therefore, while I do not mandate attendance at every single class, I expect full attendance every time we meet. **Don't attend class if you're sick**.

 **Laptops** If you have a laptop, please bring it to class.